aasmah/pacmen-Factory/README.md

 # ##pacman-exercise

+callb back functions
+onclick function
 #pacMan pics are added to the folder
 ##pacMan add button

 ##add button adds a pacman to the screen and start button makes it start moving in random direction.
 pacman moving / bouncining on screen.
 #pacman images goto extreme width and bounce back.
-future task: we could add a button to remove some pacman. or reset button
+##future task: we could add a button to remove some pacman. or a reset button to remove all pacman an startover.
+css file  changed  background color and moved buttons to the middle of the page.

 ##Copyright (c) 2023  MIT